History: Psychology Case Conference (Herbert, Hodin, Murphy)

 NoodleTools (see "NoodleTools" section below)

 LS Library databases provide complete citations.
-Just copy the entire APA 7 citation and paste it into your citation generator:
+Just copy the entire APA 7 or MLA 9 citation and paste it into your citation generator: